Inefficient sequence search in tetra_find_train_seq

 (ETSI EN 300 175-7 Ch.
 A6)

-#2 Updated by jenda over 1 year ago
+#2 Updated by jenda almost 3 years ago

 what do you think about this patch?
 Implementing full-blown Aho-Corasick was finally not necessary.